 History of the Super Beetle

-Story and photography by Wayne
+Story by Wayne

 the Volkswagen Beetle was selling over one million units per year in